WapplerSystems/zabbix_client/Documentation/Installation/Index.rst

     .. figure:: ../Images/template_add2.png
         :alt: Add the template

+    Important: You have to enter a DNS name / Domain / Subdomain (and set "Connect to" to DNS) or a IP address at "Agent interfaces".

 3. Macro

     Add a macro in this host.
 The key is named {$TYPO3_CLIENT_KEY}.
 Set a long user-defined key.